ziyadslm/bo2-remix/README.md

 - Perk removed on Nuketown, Die Rise, and Buried

 Tombstone
-- Players receieve a speed bost when they are at low health
+- Players receive a speed boost when they are at low health
 - Removed suicide option when down

 Stamin-up
 - Unlimited sprint

 Deadshot
-- Hipfire accuracy significantly buffed
+- Hip-fire accuracy significantly improved

 Electric cherry
 - Reload-spam cooldown removed